 In the evening and late afternoon, the place becomes even more charming and romantic and most importantly also less crowded.

-The Sultan Abdul Samad Building is one of the most architecturally and historically significant sites in Kuala Lumpur and a must-see on your travel itinerary.
+The Sultan Abdul Samad Building is one of the most architecturally and historically significant sites in Kuala Lumpur and a top point of interest on your travel itinerary.

 Soak in the history of Merdeka Square